 Secured celebrity and entertainment investors like Snoop and Lawrence Bender for client Philz Coffee in highly competitive investment deal.
 Philz, voted "best coffee in the US" is the "Silicon Valley darling" of coffee with 13 SF locations including Facebook Campus.

 Re-packaged fashion startup Bow & Drape.
 Then raised 800k for the startup through Bechtel Ventures network.
-Partnered them with ID-PR Agency, developed their social media strategy and other strategic branding concepts.
+Partnered them with ID-PR Agency, developed their social media strategy and other strategic branding concepts. link

 In Style Magazine | All of our startups - Path, Everlane, Beautylish, Viddy & Spreecast featured in Best of the Web 2012.